Last Updated on

 There are three standard binary classification problems in the data/ directory that you can focus on:

 - Pima Indians Onset of Diabetes: (diabetes.arff) Each instance represents medical details for one patient and the task is to predict whether the patient will have an onset of diabetes within the next five years.
 There are 8 numerical input variables all of which have varying scales.
-You can learn more about this dataset on the UCI Machine Learning Repository.
+You can learn more about this dataset.
 Top results are in the order of 77% accuracy.

 - Breast Cancer: (breast-cancer.arff) Each instance represents medical details of patients and samples of their tumor tissue and the task is to predict whether or not the patient has breast cancer.
 There are 9 input variables all of which a nominal.
 You can learn more about the datasets in the UCI Machine Learning Repository.
 Top results are in the order of 75% accuracy.